How to Sell a House with Water Damage in Seattle, WA (And Yes, You Can!)

 Water damage has already turned your life upside down, and the last thing you need is more stress from a complicated house sale.

-Cash buyers understand that you’re dealing with way more than just property damage.
-You’re probably exhausted from dealing with insurance companies, overwhelmed by repair estimates, and maybe even displaced from your own home.
+Cash buyers understand that you’re dealing with more than property damage.
+You’re probably exhausted from dealing with insurance companies, overwhelmed by repair estimates, and maybe even displaced from your home.

 These buyers have walked through thousands of water-damaged houses, and nothing shocks them anymore.
-They won’t make you feel embarrassed about stained walls or that musty basement smell that won’t go away, no matter how many air fresheners you use.
+They won’t embarrass you about stained walls or that musty basement smell that won’t go away, no matter how many air fresheners you use.

 The relief of getting a firm offer in 48 hours instead of wondering if your house will ever sell is worth more than you might realize.
-Plus, cash buyers let you close on your timeline, whether that’s next week or next month.
+Plus, cash buyers let you close on your timeline, whether next week or a month.

 Selling to direct payment buyers means faster closings, no repairs, and a hassle-free process.
 Contact Us at Serious Cash Offer to get started.